PADI Rescue Diver

 Many people consider that training for recreational diving is not complete without passing the PADI Rescue Diver course.

-Qualifying as a Rescue Diver with Blue Ocean Diving is a pre-requisite for many extra dive club benefits.
+Qualification as a PADI Rescue Diver with Blue Ocean Diving is a pre-requisite for many extra dive club benefits that come with Platinum Club Membership…

 Completing the PADI Rescue qualification is a core prerequisite in every divers route towards the elite Master Scuba Diver award (achieved by only 2% of the worlds divers).